 We didn’t cross the tunnel though, it felt claustrophobic and smelled like bat pee.

 Salt and pepper

-After the cave-temple we drove to La Plantation, a pepper plantation that was not easy to find.
-On the way there we stopped by the Secret Lake that turns out, is not actually a lake but a dam.
+After the cave-temple, we drove to La Plantation, a pepper plantation that was not easy to find.
+On the way there we stopped by the Secret Lake that turned out to be not actually a lake but a dam.

 Today the business has reborn and is visible at La Plantation, a 10-hectare pepper farm specialized in the organic production of this hot spice.
 You can go on a free 10 minutes guided tour through the pepper fields, they’ll show you around and explain a little bit of the production process.

 After the tour, they’ll take you to a little cafe on a gazebo to taste the peppercorns—and buy some if you want, of course.